Honesty-Beaton/miniproject2HonestyBeaton/README.md

 ## Description & Overview
 In this project, we are using the [ExchangeRate-API](https://www.exchangerate-api.com/) to get the exchange rate between a base currency and an exchange currency for the last 30 days.
-The base currency is USD, and the exchange currency is AUD I highlight the max and min exchange rates.
+The base currency is USD, and the exchange currency is AUD.
+I highlight the max and min exchange rates.

 This project uses the ExchangeRate-API for retrieving information, the packages pandas and MatPlotLib.